Robbie Savage cries foul after abuse from Newcastle United fans

 “It’s pathetic.
 Newcastle fans who were there singing, you are absolutely pathetic.

 “Alan Shearer said to me today, he put a laughing faces emoji and said ‘I was the one that started the chants’.

-“I saw lots of people signing it and it was well heard on the TV.
+“I saw lots of people singing it and it was well heard on the TV.
 It was embarrassing.
 I was sitting amongst Newcastle fans trying to do my job and you’ve got that many people singing it and putting camera phones in my face.